Melawondi, Queensland: Education

 There are no schools in Melawondi.
-The nearest primary school is Kandanga State School in neighbouring Kandanga to the north-west.
-The nearest secondary school is Mary Valley State College in neighbouring Imbil to the south but it only offers secondary education to Year 10.
-For secondary education to Year 12 the nearest school is Gympie State High School in Gympie to the north.
+The nearest government primary school is Kandanga State School in neighbouring Kandanga to the north-west.
+The nearest government secondary school is Mary Valley State College in neighbouring Imbil to the south but it only offers secondary education to Year 10.
+For secondary education to Year 12 the nearest government school is Gympie State High School in Gympie to the north.